-By sticking to some simple guidelines and portions, fluoride is safe and recommended for babies and young children.
+By sticking to some simple guidelines and portions, fluoride is safe and recommended for young children.
 There are many great benefits of fluoride, the foremost being that it can strengthen enamel and prevent tooth decay, making it a great way to prevent cavities in kids and continue to protect adult teeth as well.
-However, it’s important to understand how to introduce kids to fluoride properly, so that you can start their teeth and oral health on the right path.
+However, it’s important to understand how to introduce kids to fluoride properly, so you can start their teeth and oral health on the right path.

 How to Introduce Fluoride to Children